ngze/rehooktive/README.md

 ### Usage

-Here is a usage example for reactive `OnChanges` hook:
+Here is a usage example for reactive `OnChanges`:

 ```ts
 @Component({...})